mickfuzz/phd4/_posts/2021-07-02-3M-framework.md

 The distinction between social and cultural element is a bit fuzzy.
 Making games can be used as a way to explore complex cultural and social issues.
 In Kafai's review of cultural dimensions focused primarily to explore elements of inclusion and potential cultural barriers to gaming.
 It also detailed methods and case studies that used cultural considerations to include participants in game making activities. -->

-**Games as a vehicle for exploring a complex cultural worlds**

-- Games for change - systemic
-- a good vehicle for need for cultural exploration - race, sex, social issues - already talked about systems in less cultural ways
-- Games a vehicle for other subjects - like other media projects too (in personal learning?)

 **Games and Inclusion**